Brand development that increases sales velocity, guaranteed.

 Verizon Logo Redesign

-The new logo removed the iconic checkmark symbol from the center and made it smaller.
+The new logo removed the iconic checkmark from the center and reduced its size.
 It led to a loss of the logo’s distinctive feature.
-It also lacked the personality and playfulness of the original logo.
+It also lacked the original logo’s personality and playfulness.
 These factors made the new graphic design less engaging and recognizable to customers.

 It indicates the importance of market research and explains why rebranding strategies need accurate information about consumer perceptions.
 The main lessons learned from this rebranding disaster include:

-- Maintain iconic elements to avoid alienating customers during logo rebranding.
+• Maintain iconic elements to avoid alienating customers during a logo rebrand.

-- Test the logo’s versatility and adaptability across various mediums and sizes.
+• Test the logo’s versatility and adaptability across various media and sizes.

 The Irrelevant Swoosh of Capital One

-The Business Insider published its worst rebranding disaster list, including Capital One as one of the worst branding mistakes.
-The company tried to relate to consumers at a higher level.
+Business Insider published its worst rebranding disasters list, including Capital One among the worst branding mistakes.
+The company tried to connect with consumers on a deeper level.
 The new logo lacked the previous design’s calm, clear, and professional qualities, making it less appealing to customers.

 Incorporating a new boomerang “swoosh” in its awful beveled gradient was also a mistake.
-The rebranding mistake was costly for the company, as it held onto the new logo for a relatively long time despite many people expressing their dislike of it.
+The rebranding mistake was costly for the company, as it kept the new logo for a long time despite many people expressing their dislike of it.
 It wasn’t until much later that the company decided to simplify its logo again. finally

 Gap’s Short-Lived Logo Redesign